ronaldbradford/mysql-security-tutorial/README.md

     $ vagrant up
     $ vagrant ssh

-A very simple install.sh script is available in each sub-directory to show the minimum needs of software for each variant/version so that you can simply reproduce this.
+A very simple `install.sh` script is available in each sub-directory to show the minimum needs of software for each variant/version so that you can simply reproduce this.
-It is recommended that you use a configuration management and provisioning product, for example Ansible.
+It is recommended that you use a configuration management and provisioning product, for example Ansible to deploy and manage MySQL in a commercial environment.

 These environments are configured to use 1GB of RAM per VM.
 Depending on your amount of available memory you may be you may be able to run multiple environments concurrenctly.

 Validation Commands
 ===================

-In each VM the following commands can be used for validation of the environment.
+In each VM the following commands can be used for the validation of MySQL installed.

     $ rpm -qa | egrep -i 'mysql|percona|maria'
     $ mysql --version
     $ mysql -uroot -p -Ne "SELECT @@version, @@version_comment"
     $ mysql -uroot -p -e "SELECT USER(), CURRENT_USER()"

-Depending on your environment and position in examples you may be required to MySQL password to run these mysql client commands.
+Depending on your environment you may be required to specify a MySQL password to run these `mysql` client commands.
 During this tutorial we will attempt to standardize on one simple MySQL 'root' passsword that is described in the presentation slides.

-NOTE: Do not specify a MySQL password on the command line.
-During this tutorial we provide examples on how to perform this command securely.
+<b>NOTE:</b> Do not specify a MySQL password on the command line.
+During this tutorial we provide examples on how to perform this command securely in an automated manner.

 Identifying VMs
 ---------------

 Each VM will have a unique hostname.
-This also matches the output from `vagrant status` and 'VBoxManage list vms` commands.
+This also matches the output from `vagrant status` and `VBoxManage list vms` commands.
-The mysql client prompts can be configured also to match this for convinence.
+The `mysql` client prompts can be configured also to match this for convenience.

     $ echo "[client]
       prompt=`hostname` >" > ${HOME}/.my.cnf